Bio-Commons/Bio-Commons/bio/commons/draft-license.md

 - Materials:
  - Description:

-Parties enter into an ever lasting agreement under the terms as listed in the [Bio-Commons MTA licens](#License)
+Parties enter into an ever lasting agreement under the terms as listed in the [Bio-Commons MTA license](#License)

 - Signatures:
  - Provider